-A fixed tilt solar plant installation is typically stationary, and this is a challenge as the Sun isn’t stationary.
+A fixed tilt solar power plant installation is typically stationary, and this is a challenge as the Sun isn’t stationary.
 It reduces the overall efficiency of power generation as some amount of useful solar energy is lost in the environment.
 Solar trackers help maximise generation by 15-20% by following the path of the sun thereby increasing exposure time of the solar modules.
-This increased exposure enables maximum output from the solar modules.

 The Working of Solar Trackers

 Solar modules have best generation when sunlight falls perpendicularly on them, leading to lesser wastage of irradiation.
 Trackers ensure that modules are facing the sun for most part of the day.
 Throughout the day, trackers change the orientation of the solar modules to maximise energy capture.

 - Passive Trackers: Passive trackers use a low boiling point compressed gas fluid that is driven to one side or the other (by solar heat creating gas pressure) to cause the tracker to move in response to an imbalance.
 As this is a non-precision orientation, it is unsuitable for certain types of concentrating photovoltaic collectors, but works fine for common PV panel types.

 - Active Trackers: Active trackers use motors and gear trains to direct the tracker as commanded by a controller, responding to the solar direction.
 These are the most common type of trackers, and are used widely.
 These are further classified into Single Axis and Dual Axis Trackers.